CosmoStat/mccd/README.md

 ```

 To verify that the PySAP package is correctly installed and that the MCCD package is
-accesing the needed wavelet transforms one can run: ``python setup.py test`` and
+accessing the needed wavelet transforms one can run: ``python setup.py test`` and
 check that all the tests are passed.

 #### From Pypi